Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Results

 \subsubsection{Without DM interaction}

 We first analyze the Ising model without DMI, as shown in Figs.~\ref{fig:erg ising} and \ref{fig:power ising}.
+We study the effect of the battery Hamiltonian $H_B$ on the ergotropy of the system and compare the charging power across the three configurations, evolving each system until it reaches its maximum ergotropy value $= 16$ (i.e., at $t = \pi/2$).
 In Fig.~\ref{fig:erg ising}, the ergotropy of all three spin-chain configurations reaches the maximum value $2n\hbar\omega_0 = 16$ at $t=\pi/2$ for $\lambda=0$.
 This corresponds to full charging under the action of the charging Hamiltonian $H_C$ alone.
 As $\lambda$ increases, the maximum extractable energy decreases (orange curve, $\lambda=0.5$; green curve, $\lambda=1$), showing that the inclusion of $H_B$ suppresses energy storage across all configurations.
 Figure~\ref{fig:power ising} compares the charging power.
 The supercube configuration shows the highest peak power, followed by the closed chain and then the open chain.
 The peaks occur at $t < \pi/4$, indicating fast charging in all cases.
 For $\lambda > 0$, the charging power decreases, with the divergence from the $\lambda=0$ curve becoming more pronounced at later times.
 This confirms that $H_B$ is detrimental both to the maximum stored energy and to the charging rate.
 Notably, the supercube retains relatively higher power even when $\lambda > 0$, likely due to its richer interaction geometry.